odow/SDDP.jl/docs/src/tutorial/04_markovian_policygraphs.md

 from Markov state `i` in the previous stage to Markov state `j` in the current stage.
 The first stage is special because we assume there is a "zero'th" stage which has one Markov state.
-Furthermore, the number of columns in the transition matrix of a stage (i.e., the number of Markov states) must equal the number of rows in the next stage's transition matrix.
+Furthermore, the number of columns in the transition matrix of a stage (i.e. the number of Markov states) must equal the number of rows in the next stage's transition matrix.
 For our example, the vector of Markov transition matrices is given by:
 ```julia